alrichardbollans/spatial-preposition-annotation-tool-unity3d/calculation_explanations.md

 Shortest distance between `e1` and `e2` is calculated by iterating over the vertices of `e1` to find which vertex is closest to an approximation of `e2`.
 The shortest distance is then just the distance from this vertex to the approximation of `e2`.

 ### Containment
-`containment` is calculated by first calculating the volume of overlap of the axis-aligned bounding boxes of `e1` and `e2`.
+`containment` (referred to as `bbox_overlap_proportion`) is calculated by first calculating the volume of overlap of the axis-aligned bounding boxes of `e1` and `e2`.
 This volume is then divided by the volume of the axis-aligned bounding box of `e1`.

 ### F_covers_g